yf-hang/formal-physics-lean/README.md

 \Delta_h f(D) = f(D) - f(D + h).
 $$

-In the Lean development, the finite set `\boldsymbol{Y}` is represented by an ordered list `ys`, and its subsets are represented by `ys.sublists`.
+In the Lean development, the finite set `Y` is represented by an ordered list `ys`, and its subsets are represented by `ys.sublists`.
 The order inherited from the list is only used to compute the finite sum of shifts.

 ## Main Definitions